monzo/vault-plugin-database-k8s-controller/README.md

 A fork of Vault's database credential plugin allowing the use of an annotation on service accounts to dynamically specify user creation statements.

+Non-builtin database plugins are not supported, as sadly custom plugins cannot call out to other custom plugins.
+However, all of Vault's builtin database plugins are bundled into this binary and should work as normal.

 Currently based on https://github.com/hashicorp/vault/tree/v1.1.3/builtin/logical/database

 To rebase: